 Biodiversity is defined as the variety among living organisms of all origins - diversity within species, between species and of ecosystems.
+A varied forest environment with deciduous trees, watercourses and a wide range of animal species is vital to functioning ecosystems and thriving forests.

 We are convinced that it is through research and collaboration that we can continue to find new ways to promote both growth and biodiversity in our forests.

 Holmen conducts about a hundred research projects on our land, both on our own and in collaboration with research organizations, universities and other stakeholders.
+In our Sustainability Report, you will find more information about how we work to promote biodiversity:

 Safeguarding global biodiversity is a critical dimension of sustainable development, and one that is closely related to how our forests are managed.
 Although the challenges are often local in nature, there is value in observing developments at an aggregate level.
 The natural variety of biotopes and species within a given area makes this a complex challenge.